shunliz/AWS-certificate/aws-netquiz2.md

 3. The ratio between IOPS and the EBS volume is lower than 50
 4. PIOPS is supported for EBS higher than 500 GB size

+**Question 44**

+Which of the following approaches provides the lowest cost for Amazon Elastic Block Store snapshots while giving you the ability to fully restore data?

+1. Maintain two snapshots: the original snapshot and the latest incremental snapshot
+2. Maintain a volume snapshot; subsequent snapshots will overwrite one another
+3. **Maintain a single snapshot the latest snapshot is both Incremental and complete**
+4. Maintain the most current snapshot, archive the original and incremental to Amazon Glacier.